severalnines/docs/user-guide/postgresql/query-monitor.rst

 		- fastpath function call: The backend is executing a fast-path function.
 		- disabled: This state is reported if track_activities is disabled in this backend.

+.. _PostgreSQL - Query Monitor - Query Outliers:

 Query Outliers
 +++++++++++++++

 Shows queries that are outliers.
 An outlier is a query taking longer time than the normal query of that type.
 Use this feature to filter out the outliers for a certain time period.
 After a number of samples and when ClusterControl has had enough stats, it can determine if latency is higher than normal (2 sigma + ``average_query_time``) then it is an outlier, and will be added into the *Query Outlier*.

-This feature is dependent on the Top Queries feature above.
+This feature is dependent on the *Top Queries* feature above.
 If *Query Monitoring* is enabled and *Top Queries* are captured and populated, the *Query Outliers* will summarize these and provide a filter based on timestamp.
 You can view the query history as old as one year ago.

 * **Time**